danlg/lgen/app/packages/messages-text/README.md

 ## Functional Requirements

+TODO: Need to decide where to check for permissions

 * Create Text Message
 * Edit Text Message

 ## Schema

-In addition to the schema defined in `smartix:messages`, messages of type `text` must have, in addition, the following fields:
+In addition to the schema defined in `smartix:messages`, messages of type `text` must have, in the `data` property, an object with the following fields:

 * `text` *String* - Text of the message